dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 * For the version 1 the MULTIBOOT_TAG_TYPE_ACPI_OLD is used (type 14)
 * For the version 2 the MULTIBOOT_TAG_TYPE_ACPI_NEW is used (type 15)

-Both headers are identical, with the only difference being in the type value, they are compoosed of just two fields:
+Both headers are identical, with the only difference being in the type value, they are composed of just two fields:

 * The type field that can be 14 or 15 depending on the version
 * The size of the RSDP